The Lithium-Ion Battery Recycling Process

 Repairing and Reusing

 Batteries are then assessed to see if they can be repurposed.
-Sometimes they can be reused as is, sometimes they can be fixed by simply replacing a part, and sometimes they can be used for a new function such as storing excess solar power from solar panels.
+Sometimes they can be reused as is, sometimes they can be fixed by simply replacing a part, and sometimes they can be used for a new function, such as storing excess solar power from solar panels.

 Discharging

 The next step for the batteries not being repaired or reused is to discharge all remaining electricity.
 This is often done by soaking the batteries in a brine solution, which is the cheapest method.
-Some alternative methods include thermal processing, cryogenics, and a close-circuit resistor.
+Some alternative methods include thermal processing, cryogenics, and a closed-circuit resistor.

 Shredding

 The batteries are now shredded.
 The purpose of this shredding is to collect as much valuable “black mass” as possible, which can be used to make new cathodes and anodes.
-The shredded batteries are sifted to separate contaminants like coppers, plastics, and other binders, leaving manufacturers with black mass.
+The shredded batteries are sifted to separate contaminants like copper, plastics, and other binders, leaving manufacturers with black mass.

-The next step in the recycling process is to filter metals out of the black mass.
-There are two common ways of doing this: smelting and leaching.
-Smelting, also known as pyrometallurgy, uses high temperatures to extract the metals.
 Leaching, also known as hydrometallurgy, uses liquid solutions to extract the metals.
 Recycling these metals keeps them out of landfills, where toxins would contaminate groundwater over time.
-It also prevents miners from needing to mine more of these metals, providing a significant positive impact for the environment.
+It also prevents miners from needing to mine more of these metals, providing a significant positive impact on the environment.

 Manufacturing new Batteries

 These recycled materials are then shipped out to battery manufacturers, who will use them to make new batteries, completing the cycle.
+New battery materials, such as positive electrode materials, negative electrode materials, and electrolytes, are prepared based on the recycled metal compounds or metal elements through chemical synthesis, physical processing.

 Charge Again Program